 Ana's Traveller Tip

 If you book your ticket in advance you will avoid queues of more than two hours.

 Practical tips for visiting the Vatican

-Take cover when visiting the Vatican
+Cover yourself when visiting the Vatican

-Do you have to cover up in the middle of summer?
+Do you have to be covered up in the middle of summer?
 Let's see, common sense: carry a scarf or long foulard in your backpack that you can wear to enter these places and that you don't have to wear all day.
 I assure you that prevention is better than cure.

 To avoid queues, you already know that you have to buy the entrance to the Vatican Museums in advance, but the crowds will not be so easy to avoid them...
 The only way to reduce them is to choose the first or the last schedule and not to go before or after a holiday and, if you can, avoid the high season.

 What to do with backpacks and luggage when visiting the Vatican

 They are not allowed and queues can again form at the ticket offices.
 I recommend that you make your visit with the minimum necessary because after so many hours on your feet even the pack of tissues ends up weighing you down.

 Is it worth paying for the audio guide for children?